 The College requires a special exercise to distinguish the work of the senior year in one’s major.
-In the English department, that requirement takes the form of English 300, Senior Tutorial, or enrolling in at least one of the four required 300-level courses in the senior year.
+In the English department, that requirement takes the form of English 300, Senior Tutorial, or enrolling in at least one 300-level courses in the senior year.

 Description of English 300: All senior English majors should consider taking this course.
 The tutorial should reflect and extend the intellectual interests you have developed in your earlier course work.
 The tutorial itself involves working with an individual faculty member to produce a long paper (approximately 10,000 words or 40 pages).
 The project may consist of a sustained critical essay or a series of linked essays, or one of several alternatives, such as primary research in the Special Collections department of the Library, a piece of translation, a work of dramaturgy, a work of fiction, a collection of poems, or a scholarly edition of a particular work or group of works.

 300 a or b